kshyr/besida/README.md

         }
         _ => {},
     }

     node.next_event();
 }
 ```

 ---

 ### **Implementation**:

 - **Besida**: struct that is initiated with path to dialogue file ([example](https://github.com/kshyr/besida/blob/dev/examples/basic.besida)) and parses it to **dialogue nodes**
 - **Dialogue node**: holds speaker name and their speech (in form of **events** and in form of plain text)
 - **Event**: enum that drives the design - pattern matching when iterating over events makes it very easy to execute actions in sequence as intended when writing dialogue in proposed format

-Moving forward I want to add more events such as expressions/emotions of speaker, text speed control, text highlighting or styling in general.
-Also better ways to read actions when matching.

-Here's an example with `godot-rust` where `event_tick` is triggered by letter display timer to simulate typing:
+Here's an example with `godot-rust` where `event_tick` is triggered by letter display timerevery n milliseconds to simulate typing:

 ```rust
     #[func]
     fn event_tick(&mut self) {